SenseNet/docs.sensenet.com/content/guides/search/03-command-palette.md

 ## Search by path

 You can search content in the current repository (or the last used one) by starting to type it's path (It should start with '/Root').
-You will get a with the suggestions and open content items by simply clicking on them.
+You will get a dropdown with the suggestions and open content items by simply clicking on them.

 ## Search with a content query